 It was a nice, easy costume.

 But it’s all different now.
-There’s a new political ad in Nevada about Halloween and trick or treating and pot.
+There’s a political ad in Nevada about Halloween, trick or treating, and pot.

-Presumably, she’s about to have a REAL good time, once she sets to it.
+Presumably, she’s about to have a REAL good time.

 Who do they think they’re kidding, anyway?
 Parents comb through this stuff the minute it comes home, and half of it gets hidden in their closets as soon as the kids disappear to put on their jammies.